 Workload SRA: Consultation/Collaboration = 90 min.)
-Service Activity Attendance Day - Face-to-Face = 1 (Can be recorded for each patient in attendance) Caseload NA Category of Service Recipient Inpatient
+Service Activity Attendance Day - In person = 1 (Can be recorded for each patient in attendance) Caseload NA Category of Service Recipient Inpatient

-\ Both workload and activity statistics are recorded under the Service Recipient category of 'Inpatient'.
+^{} Both workload and activity statistics are recorded under the Service Recipient category of 'Inpatient'.